5 Health and Safety Rules Every Woodworker Should Know.

 For some people, woodworking is an enjoyable hobby, practised in their leisure time and with a relaxed attitude.
 For other people, woodworking is their profession and their career, often performed in high-stress situations and under tight deadlines.
 But both the amateur enthusiast as well as the working professional alike should pay attention to the following basic safety rules, otherwise, woodworking can turn into a dangerous activity in the blink of an eye.

 Don’t make the mistake of thinking it will never happen to me, or I’m in a hurry, so let’s cut some corners.
-The tools and procedures used nowadays in woodworking are so safe, that most injuries happen as a consequence of worker’s neglect.
+The tools and procedures used nowadays in woodworking are so safe, that most injuries happen as a consequence of worker neglect.
 Decide to make the following rules a habit whenever you perform your work, and you’ll significantly decrease the risk of accidents happening to you.
+Below are the five health and safety rules every woodworker should know.

 1. Never work without safety equipment.